(see also translations into Ukrainian)

 It is easy for people opposing evolution to find what looks like contradictions and inconsistencies, especially if they look mainly into expositions for laymen.
 But this holds for everything - in particular, people opposing Christianity find plenty of contradictions in the bible, many of which are unfounded on closer examination.
-(If you are curious, check out biblical contradictions and some explanations.)
+(If you are curious, check out online sources on biblical contradictions and some explanations.)

 The point is that once you start getting more serious about the study of the bible, or of evolution, you discover that the placative notions you had before were thoughtless simplifications distorting the truth, and if you are open-minded (and only then) you realize what is really true in the bible, or in evolution, and how things have to be interpreted to make sense.

 And then you will realize that truth is undivisible, and that what is scientific about evolution can be integrated into a healthy faith based on the bible, making both an instrument in the mighty hands of our God.
 Under His guiding and caring hands, what appears as chance becomes the continuing innovation with which He weaves meaning into our lives.
 God takes care of everything, the big and the little, and he bundles up opposing forces to a harmonizing whole.